 Multi-tenant design and reflections on Ameba Platform

-This article summarizes the design for multi-tenant support carried out on Ameba Platform from 2023 to 2024 and a review of it.
+This article summarizes the design for multi-tenant support carried out on Ameba Platform from 2023 to 2024 and a review of the work.

 Background and Issues

-Although the core parts were successfully migrated in the early stages of the project, authentication services and services with high security levels could not be migrated to Ameba Platform due to EKS and other security issues.
-These services had to continue to be operated on the existing infrastructure or in a separate EKS environment.
+Although the core components were successfully migrated in the early stages of the project, authentication services and other high-security services could not be migrated to Ameba Platform due to EKS and other security issues.
+These services had to continue to operate on the existing infrastructure or in a separate EKS environment.

 Reasons why migration was not possible